 What is recovery like?

 Usually, after a major biliary reconstruction, hospital admission is almost always required.
-Usually there will be drains in place to help check for leak and control it if it occurs.
+In most cases, there will be drains in place to help check for leak and control it if it occurs.
 Once the patient can eat, he or she can often go home, even with drains in place.
-A T-tube is usually left in for several weeks, until a dye study shows the repair is intact.
+A T-tube will be left in for several weeks, until a dye study shows the repair is intact.

 What are the risk factors?